opensourcepos/opensourcepos/.github/ISSUE_TEMPLATE.md

 ### Background information

-__IMPORTANT: If you ignore this issue report template when you submit an issue, your issue will be closed as we cannot help without the requested information.__
+__IMPORTANT: If you choose to ignore this issue report template, your issue will be closed as we cannot help without the requested information.__

 Please make sure you tick (add an x between the square brackets with no spaces) the following check boxes: